Deciding the status of your personal assistant

 You must decide the employment status of each PA separately.
 Just because one PA is employed, it does not mean they all will be.
 You should consider the criteria above for each PA you use.

 Your PA may have another job.
 You need to work out their status solely for the work they do for you.
 A person can be employed and self-employed at the same time.
 For example, they may be employed by you during the day as a PA but they may teach music as a self-employed person in the evening.

 HMRC can help you determine the tax employment status of your PA.

-They offer an online 'check employment status for tax' tool which you can use to help you.
+They offer an online 'check employment status for tax' tool which you may be able to use to help you.
 It will ask you a set of questions about your situation and at the end it will give you an indication of your PA’s status for tax.

-When using the tool, and answering the first question ‘Which of these describes you best?’ we can confirm that as an employer, you should select ‘End client’.
-Although the explanation on the tool says that ‘The end client is the public body, corporation or business that the worker is providing services to’ this is also the category to select if you are a individual hiring a worker.
+- When using the tool and answering the first question ‘Which of these describes you best?’ as an employer you should select ‘End client’.
+Although the explanation on the tool says that ‘The end client is the public body, corporation or business that the worker is providing services to’ this is also the category to select if you are an individual taking on a PA.